CALSTAR

 CALSTAR (California Shock Trauma Air Rescue) is a regional air medical services company serving California and northern Nevada.
-It is currently the largest nonprofit air ambulance provider on the West Coast.
+It began operations as a nonprofit air ambulance provider on the West Coast.

 History

 CALSTAR was founded as a nonprofit public-benefit corporation in 1983 and began flight operations the following year using a leased BK 117 helicopter based at Peninsula Hospital in San Mateo, California.
-In its first year, CALSTAR flew 235 patients.
+In its first year, they flew 235 patients.

-By 2010, CALSTAR’s operations had grown to ten helicopter EMS bases located throughout Northern and Central California and a fixed wing program providing inter-facility transport services from the company’s headquarters at McClellan Park (formerly McClellan Air Force Base) in Sacramento, California.
+By 2010, CALSTAR’s operations had increased to gain ten helicopters.
+The EMS bases are located throughout Northern and Central California, and a fixed wing program providing inter-facility transport services from the company’s headquarters at McClellan Park (formerly referred to as McClellan Air Force Base) in Sacramento, California.

-Since its inception, CALSTAR has provided air medical transport services to over 50,000 critically ill and injured patients, and logged over 75,000 accident-free flight hours.
+Since its inception, CALSTAR has provided air medical transport services to over 50,000 critically ill and injured patients and logged over 75,000 accident-free flight hours.

 CALSTAR was acquired by for-profit competitor REACH, a subsidiary of Air Medical Group Holdings, in 2016.
 Air Medical Group Holdings merged with American Medical Response to form Global Medical Response in 2018.